This Chopin concert program has the following music:

 Antoni Wit conducts all the live music in 2009 with the Warsaw Philharmonic Orchestra at the Warsaw Philharmonic Hall.
 The concert was directed for TV by Sébastian Glas; photography was directed by Thierry Houlette; sound was recorded and edited by Andrzej Sasin.
 Gérald Caillat wrote and directed the documentary.
 Hélène Le Cœur produced both the concert and the documentary.
 Released 1011, disc has 5.1 dts-HD Master Audio sound.
 Grade: C+

 Let's start with comments that apply to the entire live performance.
-Thanks, I think, to Andrzej Sasin, the sound is quite pleasant.
-SQ throughout is competitive with most of the better HDVDs coming out now (other than audiophile recordings from publishers like NHK and AIX).
+Thanks to Andrzej Sasin, sound quality throughout is competitive with most of the better HDVDs coming out now (other than audiophile recordings from publishers like NHK and AIX).
 Picture quality, however, is sub-par with poor resolution, a grainy appearance, color balance making folks look a bit too pink, and some motion artifacts.
 But what really drags this title down is amateurish video content, which we will discuss in detail.

 Bajka (Fairy Tale)